delasteve/GildedRose-Refactoring-Kata/README.md

 goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).

+#### Editor's Note

+Please, treat this code like you would production (you'll have to maintain it for years to come).